 Most states with legal sports betting have several sportsbooks, and almost every online sportsbook in the U.S. offers a sign-up bonus for new customers.

 There is no limit to how many different betting sites you can use.
-To maximize the amount of money you make sports betting—at least at the beginning—you should sign up for every available sportsbook and maximize the intro promo.
+To maximize the amount of money you make sports betting—at least at the beginning—you should open up every betting account available and maximize the intro promo.

-The most common types of betting offers for new players are risk-free bets and deposit bonuses.
+The most common types of betting offers for new players are bonus bets back if your first bet loses and deposit bonuses.
 You can claim the majority of intro promos once you complete the first deposit.
-However, some sportsbooks offer no deposit bonuses that can be used as soon as you register an account.

 Note that some sportsbooks require promo codes to access the sign-up bonuses.
 Check out our guide to the Best Sportsbook Promotions & Promo Codes to learn more.